Extracurricular activities that will develop your IT skills

 3. Set up your own tech business

-The editor of TARGETjobs IT & Technology recently spoke with a young professional working in CGI’s cyber security department about her career story.
+TARGETjobs IT & Technology spoke to a recent graduate working in CGI’s cyber security department about her career story.
 She taught herself how to build websites after she did a web design module in school, and then set up a small business which generated a small income that she used to buy IT equipment.

 ‘I got pretty good at web design and a few people asked me to help them build websites,’ she says.
 ‘After this, I set up my own website to promote what I do and a local guy who had a business building sheds asked me to develop a website for him.
 I was also asked by my then employer to help expand the company’s site.’